Awais550-ui/Awaisfinal1-AI/README.md

   * alphaBeta Function was created based on the pseudocode Provided by wikipedia: https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning

-  * Used 'Fruit' values for rating material and similar values for other ratings from chessprogramming wikispace : https://chessprogramming.wikispaces.com/Point%20Value

   * Generating Move lists for each piece class was inspired by chessprogramming wikispace on move lists: https://chessprogramming.wikispaces.com/Move%20List

   * Board representation 'boardArray' is based off the 8x8 board array method: https://chessprogramming.wikispaces.com/8x8%20Board